Windows

 Issue - FlexxAgent remains in the service list

-It may happen that FlexxAgent keeps appearing in the service list even though it has been uninstalled and all files have been deleted.
-This would prevent FlexxAgent from being reinstalled.
+It might occur that FlexxAgent still appears in the list of services, even though it has been uninstalled and all files have been deleted.
+This would prevent reinstallation.

 Solution